-The most current level of service on all major roadways in the County shall be presented in the annual Roadway Level of Service Inventory Report.
-LOS for a given roadway segment varies during the day with the volume of traffic using the facility.
+The most current qualitative level of service on all major roadways in the County shall beis presented in the annual Roadway Level of Service Inventory Report and relies on the context of the facility.
+The Q/LOS for a given roadway segment varies during the day with the volume of traffic using the facility.
 Usually, the worst portion of the day is the afternoon peak period.
-The adopted roadway LOS standards for the purposes of this plan are stated in Policy 5.2A.1.
-Generally, the standards maintain LOS D during the peak season/peak hour/peak direction as the lowest tolerable level of service on arterials in the rural and urban areas.
-For all roadways on the Strategic Intermodal System (SIS) and those funded in accordance with Section 339-2819, Florida Statutes, the Transportation Regional Incentive Program (TRIP), the adopted LOS standard shall be as designated by the FDOT.
+For the purposes of this plan, Fthe adopted roadway Q/LOS standards for the purposes of this plan targets are stated in Policy 5.23A.1.
+Generally, the standards-targets maintain Q/LOS D during the peak season/peak hour/peak direction as the lowest tolerable level of service-on arterials in the rural and urban areas, except in certain Transportation Concurrency Exception Areas (TCEAs) established to encourage mixed-use development.
+For all-roadways on the Strategic Intermodal System (SIS) and those funded with the Transportation Regional Incentive Program (TRIP) in accordance-with Section 339-2819, Florida

+Statutes, the Transportation Regional Incentive Program (TRIP), the adopted \underline{O} /LOS standard target shall be as designated by the FDOT.